 Students will be assessed in multiple ways, including the following:

 F Below 65

 I require only a few basic supply purchases for my class.
 Students should have at least one pencil and a hand-held pencil sharpener (we do not have a classroom pencil sharpener in the science room) or a pen with blue or black ink every day.
-They should also have a good supply of notebook paper.
+They should also have a constant supply of notebook paper.
 Markers are nice to have for certain projects, but optional.
-In addition, I also ask students to have several pieces of poster board on hand at home for future projects.
+In addition, I also ask students to have at least one piece of poster board on hand at home for future projects.
 Students should be able to complete all other projects using household materials (my motto for completing projects, such as those required for building models, is “Cheap good, expensive bad!”).
 The lab fee SCAPA collects at the start of the school year covers most other consumable-related materials needed for class.